-1.5 The Company should: (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the Company's progress in achieving them; (b) disclose that policy or a summary of it; and (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board in accordance with the Company's diversity policy and its progress towards achieving them, and either: 1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or 2) as a "relevant employer" under the Workplace Gender Equality Act, the Company's most recent "Gender Equality Indicators", as defined in and published under that Act.
-The Company has a diversity policy and the relevant disclosures, please refer to page 53.
+1.5 A listed entity should: a) have and disclose a diversity policy; b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and (3) either: (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+The Company has a diversity policy and the relevant disclosures, please refer to page 51.
 The Company is not a "relevant employer" under the Workplace Gender Equality Act.
-1.6 Disclose in the Corporate Governance section of its annual report or on its website: (a) its process for periodically evaluating the performance the board, its committees and individual directors; and (b) in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
 There was no formal evaluation process of the performance of the Board, its committees and individual Directors.
-1.7 Disclose in the Corporate Governance section of its annual report or on its website: (a) its process for periodically evaluating the performance of its senior executives; and (b) in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
 There was no formal evaluation process of the performance of its senior executives.
 Payment of remuneration entitlements to senior executives are not performance based.
-There has been no performance evaluation undertaken in 2022.
+There has been no performance evaluation undertaken in 2023.